 At least two trauma resuscitation area registered nurses.

 The trauma medical director may also require other disciplines to participate on this team.

+In all trauma centers, the shared roles and responsibilities of trauma surgeons and emergency medicine physicians for trauma resuscitation must be defined and approved by the Trauma Medical Director

+In all trauma centers, trauma and/or emergency department advanced practice providers (APP's) who are clinically involved in the initial evaluation and resuscitation of trauma patients during the activation phase must have current ATLS certification

 STANDARD VI -- OPERATING ROOM AND POST-ANESTHESIA RECOVERY AREA

 Operating Room

+In all trauma centers, an operating room (OR) must be staffed and available within 15 minutes of notification

+The expectation is that the OR team is notified when a trauma patient is going to be sent to the OR.
+The initial call and the team members response must be tracked.
+This can be documented with a log book, and electronic medical record, or a badge swipe

+In all trauma centers, if the first OR is occupied, an additional OR must be staffed and available

+All trauma centers must prioritize fracture care and nonemergent orthopedic trauma

 The trauma center shall have at least one adequately staffed operating room immediately available for adult and pediatric trauma patients 24 hours a day.
 This standard does not require a separate operating room for adult and pediatric patients.

 The trauma center shall have a second adequately staffed operating room available within 30 minutes after the primary operating room is occupied with an adult or pediatric trauma patient.

+All trauma centers must have an OR booking policy that specifies targets for timely access to the OR based on the level of urgency and includes access targets for a range of clinical trauma priorities

+In all trauma centers, the trauma surgeon must be present in the operating suite for the key portions of operative procedures for which they are the responsible surgeon and must be immediately available throughout the procedure

 The operating team shall consist minimally of the following: